-However, if you’ve done this a few times and you’re getting tired of spending an extra minute or two every time you need to log into Gmail, you may wonder whether you can disable the 2-step verification setting.
-The short answer is yes, though the process varies slightly depending on what device you’re using.
+If you’re getting tired of spending an extra minute or so every time you need to log into Gmail, you may wonder whether you can turn off 2-step verification in Gmail.

 Table of Contents